Most people will never know greatness during their lifetime. But you may find it in your next life.

 The warrior form doesn't last long, but is metal AF (right).

 Being from a small development team, it also has a huge amount of bugs.
 The most egregious of which happens around water.
 If you enter a lake or river, you just sink to the bottom of deep chasms as if it were only made of air.
 The only indication that you're in a body of water is a blue filter plastered over the image and a deliberately reduced draw distance.
 Otherwise it controls exactly as it does on land, except you'd be lucky if you can ever get back there.
-These chasms are also so deep that they are often impossible to jump out of with many ragged rocks on which to get your polygons trapped.
+These chasms are also so deep that they are often impossible to jump out of, with many ragged rocks on which to get your polygons trapped.
 The only way out is to wait until you die, or reload a quicksave (hint: it's only a tap of F5 so do it often).

-By the time you get to the second epoch - a futuristic, crime-filled Berlin - you'll be so used to swordplay that gunplay forced upon you here feels wrong.
+By the time you get to the second epoch - a futuristic, crime-filled Berlin - you'll be so used to swordplay that the gunplay forced upon you here feels wrong.
 All of your weapons save the Sword of Light and a dagger are gone, and the pistol handily spinning on the floor next to where you wake is a sign of what's to come.
 Again, the areas here are quite large and interestingly designed (check out the Crash Test Dummies nightclub) but at least the streets that house libraries, luxury hotels and an underground subway system are easier to find your way around.

 By the time I got to the City of Evil, I was getting tired by the repetitive gameplay.
 This location is the most metal of all, but I decided 6 hours of my time was enough to solidify my impressions of Archangel.
 And my impression was just okay.
 If any of the screenshots interest you, I can guarantee you'll like the game just fine but don't go in expecting greatness.
 It was made by mere mortals after all.